-A Head Teacher Says Her School Will Have To Close Its Kitchen Because Of The Tories' School Lunch Plans
+A Headteacher Says Her School Will Have To Close Its Kitchen Because Of The Tories' School Lunch Plans

 Anger is growing in the education sector about the proposal, Dimbleby said.
 "It's a massive thing.
 It's a big, big deal,” he told BuzzFeed News.
 “It’s going to be very painful in a way they don’t realise yet.
 It’s going to build and build."

-Collett said it was another blow to schools that are already struggling to deal with budget cuts, changes to the curriculum, and growing classroom sizes “I’m a head teacher that tries to embrace everything that’s put in front of me,” she said.
+Collett said it was another blow to schools that are already struggling to deal with budget cuts, changes to the curriculum, and growing classroom sizes “I’m a headteacher that tries to embrace everything that’s put in front of me,” she said.
 “I feel at the minute, why bother?”

 Alex Spence is a senior political correspondent for BuzzFeed News and is based in London.